Beyond-InFinnity/ElectionDonationAnalysis/README.md

-# Project Title
+# Political Predictive Model

-Welcome to the ___ project!
-This project aims to build a machine-learning model that can accurately predict ____.
+Welcome to the "Political Predictive Model" project!
+This project aims to build a machine-learning model that can accurately predict the winning political party based on USA citizens' donations.
 This README file provides an overview of the project, including its purpose, the data used, the methodology employed, and instructions on how to set up and run the project.

 The main objectives of this project are to: